Overview

 return name

-def convert_2_anno2_uuid(polygons, client, metadata=''):
+def convert_2_anno2_uuid(items, client, metadata=''):

 # Convert to anno2 zip, upload, and return uploaded anno2 uuid